-- Giancarlo, a diabetologist who in a typical day can dedicate only 10 minutes to each patient and has no time to individually explain positive lifestyle change.
+A diabetologist who in a typical day can dedicate only 10 minutes to each patient and has no time to individually explain positive lifestyle change.

-- We attached all this material and resources on the wall to act as our shared distributed external memory for the team, and to help our poor short-term memories.
+- We attached all this material and resources on the wall to act as our shared distributed external memory for the team, and to help our short-term memories.
 It kept everything that mattered smultaneously visible and easily accessible.

-- With all this resources in plain sight, we elicited users’ paint points: on diabetes management for patients and on patient management for doctors.
+- With all these resources in plain sight, we elicited users’ paint points: on diabetes management for patients and on patient management for doctors.
 To guide priorities and design, we attached all these pain points on the wall, next to our personas.

 Based on our personas and pain points, we identified two strategies to foster behaviour change

-(lower stages of TTM)
+Lower stages of TTM

 Short educational pills to increase the cognitive dissonance between attitudes and bad habits and trigger behaviour change, plus rewarding feedback for baby steps towards healthy eating and physical activity.

-(higher stages of TTM)
+Higher stages of TTM

-Tailored feedback and motivational messages to keep intrinsic motivation high, and a direct access to a dedicated area in the app where she can keep track of her progress towards lifestyle goals.
+Tailored feedback and motivational messages to keep intrinsic motivation high, and direct access to a dedicated area in the app where she can keep track of her progress towards lifestyle goals.